contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 ## Symbols

-In the derived `HasField` instances, we can see the use of `symbol!("api_base_url")` and `symbol!("auth_token")` at the position of the `Tag` generic type.
-Recall that a string like `"api_base_url"` is a _value_ of type `&str`, but we want to use the string as a _type_.
-To do that, we use the `symbol!` macro to "lift" a string value into a unique type, so that we get a _type_ that uniquely identifies the string `"api_base_url"`.
-Basically, this means that if the string content in two different uses of `symbol!` are the same, then they would be treated as the same type.
+In the derived `HasField` instances, we observe the use of `symbol!("api_base_url")` and `symbol!("auth_token")` for the `Tag` generic type.
+While a string like `"api_base_url"` is a value of type `&str`, we need to use it as a _type_ within the `Tag` parameter.
+To achieve this, we use the `symbol!` macro to "lift" a string value into a unique type, which allows us to treat the string `"api_base_url"` as a _type_.
+Essentially, this means that if the string content is the same across two uses of `symbol!`, the types will be treated as equivalent.

-Behind the scene, `symbol!` first use the `Char` type to "lift" individual characters into types.
+Behind the scenes, the `symbol!` macro first uses the `Char` type to "lift" individual characters into types.
 The `Char` type is defined as follows:

 ```rust
 pub struct Char<const CHAR: char>;
 ```

-We make use of the [_const generics_](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html) feature in Rust to parameterize `Char` with a constant `CHAR` of type `char`.
-The `Char` struct itself has an empty body, because we only want to use it like a `char` at the type level.
+This makes use of Rust's [_const generics_](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html) feature to parameterize `Char` with a constant `CHAR` of type `char`.
+The `Char` struct itself is empty, as we only use it for type-level manipulation.

-Note that although we can use const generics to lift individual characters, we can't yet use a type like `String` or `&str` inside const generics.
+Although we can use const generics to lift individual characters, we currently cannot use a type like `String` or `&str` within const generics.
+As a workaround, we construct a _type-level list_ of characters.
+For example, `symbol!("abc")` is desugared to a type-level list of characters like:
-So until we can use strings inside const generics, we need a different workaround to lift strings into types.

-We workaround that by constructing a _type-level list_ of characters.
-So a type like `symbol!("abc")` would be desugared to something like:

 ```rust,ignore
 (Char<'a'>, (Char<'b'>, (Char<'c'>, ())))
 ```

-In `cgp`, instead of using the native Rust tuple, we define the `Cons` and `Nil` types to help identifying type level lists:
+In `cgp`, instead of using Rust’s native tuple, we define the `Cons` and `Nil` types to represent type-level lists:

 ```rust
 pub struct Nil;